Skip to Content

 A mass tort is an act that injures a large number of people, like explosions, plane crashes and exposure to asbestos.
 In fact, asbestos exposure is the longest-running mass tort in United States history.
 Class actions are sometimes a legal option for mass tort victims.

 Mass torts are sometimes confused with class actions, but they are not the same.
 A mass tort is a type of act that injures a group of people.
-A class action is a type of lawsuit available to victims of a mass tort.
+A class action is one of several legal options available to victims of a mass tort.

 Understanding Multidistrict Litigation (MDL) for Asbestos Cases

 Multidistrict litigation (MDL) is a method of grouping cases for pretrial matters only.
 Examples of pretrial matters include exchanging evidence and motions to dismiss the case.
 An MDL court then transfers the individual cases back to their original courts for trial.
-Compare this to class actions, where a court handles a class’s case in one lawsuit from filing through trial.
+Compare this to class actions, where one court handles the class’s lawsuit from filing through trial.

 In 1991, MDL 875 was created to handle all asbestos lawsuits filed in federal courts.
 Over the years, the MDL court has taken on fewer and fewer cases.
 Filing asbestos lawsuits in state courts has become more popular.